ETS-PoliTO/esp32-sniffer/README.md

 # Firmware Overview

-The firmware consits in two main thread:
+The firmware consits in two main threads:

 - Sniffer task

-    - Sniff PROBE REQUEST and save the infomations described above into a file
+    - Sniff PROBE REQUEST packet and save the infomations described above into a file

 - Wi-Fi task

-    - Each minute take the informations saved by the sniffer task and send it to the server
+    - Each minute take the informations saved by the **sniffer task** and send it to the server
-    - A lock is used to manage critical section in I/O operations in the file
+    - A lock is used in order to manage critical section for I/O operations in the file

 The ESP32 is configured in WIFI_MODE_APSTA mode: it creates *"soft-AP and station control block"* and start *"soft-AP and station"*.
-Thanks to that the ESP32 is able to sniff and sent information to a server at the same time in order to do not lose packets information while sending data to the server.
+Thanks to this, the ESP32 is able to sniff and send informations to the server at the same time avoid losing packets information while sending data.

 # ESP-IDF environment configuration